-Statistics have shown that the medical expenses inflate at a higher rate than average.
+Statistics have shown that medical expenses inflate at a higher rate than average.
 Statistics Canada published inflation rates demonstrate that Health Care Services inflation exceeds CPI by 23.3% over the last 15 years.
 In the case of MacNeil vs. Bryant, the Court accepted the expert evidence that medical costs will inflate at a higher rate than average.
-Our medical system is currently strained and with no future relief in sight, medical services will increase in cost as demand exceeds supply.
-This alone can increase future care costs significantly.
+Our medical system is currently strained and with no future relief in sight and medical service costs will increase as demand exceeds supply which could increase future care costs significantly.